khushikhan0/ds4420_project/README.md

   <img src="./src/website-visuals/dataset_6samples.png" width="600" height="600" alt="Description">
 </div>

-Visit our website for more details: https://wildfire-whackers.streamlit.app/
+Visit our website for more details about the model performance, data visualizations, model architecture, and our poster: https://wildfire-whackers.streamlit.app/

 ### Model Usage:
 1. Clone and navigate to the repository.